 Hitting the Reset Button: Employment Law Issues with Re-Opening the Workplace

-- As employers reopen following the COVID-19 quarantine, an employer faces several challenges to trip up or opportunities to distinguish it from its peers
+- As employers reopen following the COVID-19 quarantine, an employer faces several challenges to trip up or opportunities to distinguish themselves from its peers

 - Employers need to pay attention to policies and practices that affect their employees’ work conditions to smoothen the return-to-work process